ljharris23/public-downscaling-cgan/README.md

 As an example, to train a model and evaluate the last few model checkpoints, you could run:

-`python main.py --config <path/to/config/file> --evaluate --eval_blitz --plot_ranks`
+`python main.py --config path/to/config_file.yaml --evaluate --eval_blitz --plot_ranks`

 2. If you've already trained your model, and you just want to run some evaluation, use the --no_train flag, for example:

-`python main.py --config <path/to/config/file> --no_train --evaluate --eval_full`
+`python main.py --config path/to/config_file.yaml --no_train --evaluate --eval_full`

-3. To generate plots of the output from a trained model, use predict.py This requires a path to the directory where the weights of the model are stored, and will read in the setup parameters directly.
+3. To generate plots of the output from a trained model, use `predict.py` This requires a path to the directory where the weights of the model are stored, and will read in the setup parameters directly.
 Use the following
 arguments:

 Necessary arguments:
-- --log_folder	    <path/to/model/directory>
+- `--log_folder`    path to model directory
-- --model_number    model iteration you want to use to predict
+- `--model_number`    model checkpoint you want to use to perform predictions

 Optional arguments:
-- --predict_year	    year of data to predict on (2019/2020)
+- `--predict_year`            year of data to predict on
-- --num_samples             number of different input images to predict on
+- `--num_samples`             number of different input images to predict on
-- --pred_ensemble_size	    number of predictions to draw from ensemble N.B. if you run mode == 'det' we have hardcoded this to 1 for obvious reasons.
+- `--pred_ensemble_size`      number of predictions to draw from ensemble N.B. if you run mode == 'det' we have hardcoded this to 1 for obvious reasons.

 There are also the following optional arguments:
-- --predict_full_image          to predict on the full image dataset
+- `--predict_full_image`          to predict on the full image dataset

 For example:

-python predict.py --log_folder <path/to/model> --model_number 0006400
+`python predict.py --log_folder /path/to/model --model_number 0006400
---num_samples 7 --predict_full_image
+--num_samples 7 --predict_full_image`

-4. If, for whatever reason, you don't want to go through main.py but you want to do some evaluation on specific models only, you can use the scripts
+4. If you want to do some evaluation on specific checkpoints only, you can use the scripts

-- run_eval.py
+- `run_eval.py`, to run CRPS, rank calculations, RMSE, RALSD, etc.  Note this uses 100 ensemble members, rather than the 10 used for intermediate checkpoint evaluation via `main.py`
-- run_qual.py
+- `run_roc.py`, to run ROC and precision-recall curve calculations
-- run_roc.py
+- `run_fss.py`, to run fractions skill score calculations

 You'll have to open them and hardcode file paths and model numbers at the top.
 I also made a plot_comparisons.py at one point but I've deleted it so now you have to use predict.py.
 Sorry.

-5. If you want to change model architectures, add them to the models.py file.
-You can then use the config.yaml file to call a different model architecture.
+5. If you want to change model architectures, add them to the `models.py` file.
+You can then use the `config.yaml` file to call a different model architecture.
 We recommend not deleting the old one just yet.

-6. run_benchmarks.py will generate benchmark scores for CRPS, RMSE, MAE and RAPSD for the specified benchmark models (input arguments).
+6. `run_benchmarks.py` will generate benchmark scores for CRPS, RMSE, MAE and RAPSD for the specified benchmark models (input arguments).
 We have set this up to use the same evaluation setup as the NN models but note the benchmark evaluation uses 100 ensemble members (NN default is 10 for